 2. What does it mean to be a FOSNA local activist?

 The FOSNA activist is inspired by the moral principles expressed in liberative theology and is eager to join forces with all who take ethical action against injustice wherever it exists.
-The activist struggles for the liberation of Palestine within the concept of praxis -- the translation of moral reflection into informed and effective action -- which is the underlying framework of their nonviolent engagement.
+The activist struggles for the liberation of Palestine within the concept of praxis—the translation of moral reflection into informed and effective action—which is the underlying framework of the nonviolent engagement.
 He or she offers not only a clear vision of the moral imperative for justice in Palestine, but also offers tools for effective advocacy to that end.